Lower Bounds on Conversion Bandwidth for MDS Convertible Codes in Split Regime: Lower Bounds on Bandwidth Cost

 Next, to obtain the minimum value of the read bandwidth cost $R$, we consider the following optimization problem:

 Let $x=\sum\limits_{i=1}^{\ki}\beta_i$ and $y=\sum\limits_{i=\ki+1}^{\nii}\beta_i$.
 Then the optimization problem can be rewritten as

-To solve this linear program, we analyze the feasible region in the $x$-$y$ plane. \begin{itemize} \item When $\ki \le \ri$, the second constraint does not further restrict the feasible region determined by the first constraint, as illustrated in Figure~(\ref{f_1}).
+To solve this linear program, we analyze the feasible region in the $x$-$y$ plane. \begin{itemize} \item When $\ki \le \ri$, the second constraint does not further restrict the feasible region determined by the first constraint, as illustrated in Fig.~\ref{fig:shaded_regions}(a).
 Hence, the optimal solution is attained at $(0,\, \lambda \rf \ell)$, yielding

-\item When $\ki > \ri$ and $\lambda(\kf)^2-(\lambda-1)(\kf-\rf)\ri\ge 0$, the optimal solution lies at the intersection of the equality boundaries corresponding to the two constraints as in~Figure (\ref{f_2}).
-The coordinates of the optimal point are
+\item When $\ki > \ri$ and $\lambda(\kf)^2-(\lambda-1)(\kf-\rf)\ri\ge 0$, the optimal solution lies at the intersection of the equality boundaries corresponding to the two constraints as in Fig.~\ref{fig:shaded_regions}(b).
+The coordinates of the optimal point $(p,q)$ are

 with corresponding optimal value